databricks/unity-catalog-setup/README.md

 # Guided Setup
 - Run the guided setup from a Mac/Linux machine.
 This will attempt to install terraform for you, and then gather required values in Q&A mode and pass them to terraform.
+- You will be prompted for variable input as part of this guided process
+  - Review the variables needed for Azure [here](terraform/azure/README.md).
+  - Review the variables needed for AWS [here](terraform/aws/README.md).
 ```commandline
 ./run.sh
 ```